20 Rules of Writing from Stephen King

 King advises to keep your focus on the characters and story rather than overwhelming readers with facts and figures about obscure topics.
 Keep your research to the background and back story.

 It’s a delicate balance for sure, but a certain amount of detail concerning unfamiliar arenas does authentically anchor a story.
 There’s also audience appetite for learning about a world we’ve not seen before.
-But there’s overkill; the lesson here is to not overdo it.
+But the lesson here is to not overdo it.

 19. Learn by doing.